 18. Novo Millennio Ineunte, written to guide the Church as it entered into the third millennium, provided an initial framework for the Year of Grace and for a subsequent project which would eventually evolve into a Plenary Council, albeit one with a uniquely Australian flavour.
-In his Apostolic Letter, the Pope offered a number of reflections and suggestions which provided guidance in the early planning stages.
-Of particular importance were the Pope's reflections found in chapter three of Novo Millennio Ineunte, which carries the heading "Starting Afresh from Christ":
+In his Apostolic Letter, the Pope offered a number of reflections and suggestions which provided chapter three of Novo Millennio Ineunte, which carries the heading "Starting Afresh from Christ":